nocsagnauj/get_comics/README.md

 ----
 There is a Dockerfile to dockerize the application

-The docker creates an internal volume under /tmp/comics where it is supposed to save the comics This directory has to be the same as in comics.ini Later on, when the comics.py will read the environnement variables, the destination directory in comics.ini would not be useful anymore
+The docker creates an internal volume under /tmp/comics where it is supposed to save the comics.

+This directory has to be the same as in comics.ini

+Later on, when the comics.py will read the environnement variables, the destination directory in comics.ini would not be useful anymore